MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 8. Rearrange fields in the **Fields** pane by dragging and dropping field names up or down.
 Recommended order is:
     * Code, Name, Building, Visitor, Scheduled Start, Scheduled End, Actual Start, Actual End
+    >**Tip:** You can collapse each field by clicking the down arrow beside the field name.

 9. Remove the **Created On** field by clicking the ellipses (**...**) beside the field name and selecting **Remove**.

 10. Close the **Fields** pane.

 11. To preserve work in progress, click **File** then click **Save**.
 Use the back arrow to return to the app.

 ## Task \#3: Configure Visits Edit Form

-In this task, you will configure a form to edit information about individual visit records.
+In this task, you will configure a form to edit information about individual visit rows.

 1. Expand **EditScreen1** under **Tree view**